 Intel DSA is a high-performance data copy and transformation accelerator that will be integrated in future Intel® processors, targeted for optimizing streaming data movement and transformation operations common with applications for high-performance storage, networking, persistent memory, and various data processing applications.
-[3, Ch.
-1]
+[3, p.
+15]

-Introduced with the 4^{th} generation of Intel Xeon Scalable Processors, the DSA promises to alleviate the CPU from 'common storage functions and operations such as data integrity checks and deduplication' [4, p.
-4].
-To utilize the hardware optimally, knowledge of its workings is required.
-Therefore, we present an overview of the architecture, software, and the interaction of these two components, going into detail on the workings of the DSA engine itself.
-All statements are based on Chapter 3 of the Architecture Specification by Intel.
+Introduced with the 4th generation of Intel Xeon Scalable Processors [4], the DSA promises to alleviate the CPU from 'common storage functions and operations such as data integrity checks and deduplication' [4].
+This chapter will give an overview of the architecture, software and the interaction of these two components.
+The reader will be familiarized with the setup and equipped with the knowledge to configure the system for a specific use case.

+To be able to optimally utilize the Hardware, knowledge of its workings is required to make educated decisions.
+Therefore, this section describes both the workings of the DSA engine itself and the view that is presented through software interfaces.
+All statements are based on Chapter 3 of the Architecture Specification by Intel [3].